Neal M. Yokota

 Neal also counsels numerous clients on community relations, marketing communications, promotions and publicity.
-His clients include companies and organizations such as The Office of Hawaiian Affairs, Castle & Cooke Hawai‘i and James Campbell Company.
+His clients include companies and organizations such as Kyo-ya Hotels & Resorts Hawaii, Castle & Cooke Hawai‘i and the James Campbell Company.

 Neal has received several awards for his work from organizations such as the Public Relations Society of America and the International Association of Business Communicators.
 Neal also was recognized as the 2000 Young Businessperson of the Year by Pacific Business News.

 Neal was born and raised in Hawai‘i and holds a bachelor’s degree in advertising from Michigan State University.

 Executive Vice President